apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

     verbs:
       - "list"
 ```
+- In verbs, list only show names, but get can show details like describe
+- We can chnge Role & RoleBindings in live-time, no need to deleting and re-creating them

 - now we need to do a RoleBinding in order to bind user to role.
 We can assign multiple users to a role
 ```